cstromblad/infosec_mastodon/README.md

 # Introduction
 There are two primary files (curated_infosec.csv, and mastodon_infosec_import.csv) in this repository.
 Both contain people "identifying" as information and cybersecurity people.
 The masotdon_infosec_import.csv contain ALL people listed in the Lukasz spreadsheet document.
-The curated file contains a, well,  curated list of people matching the following criteria:
+The curated file contais a list of people NOT matching the following criteria:

 1. Posted at all?
 2. Tooted in the last 3 months?